 We spent close to two weeks traveling around London, Dublin, and Paris last summer while I was pregnant.
 With amazing public transport and great walkability, it was so easy to travel Europe while pregnant.
 Our first and last stop was Dublin.
 In this post, I will go over where we what we did on our babymoon in Dublin on Day 2.
-If you haven’t already check out Dublin Part 1 first and stay tuned for posts about our other destinations!
+If you haven’t already check out Dublin Part 1 first then move Part 3.
+Also, tuned for posts about our other destinations!

 Dublin Babymoon Day 2

 When you’re pregnant in Dublin you get dessert for breakfast and Queen of Tarts is my go to!
 When I lived in Dublin this was one of my favorite places and I can still say that.
 The desserts are so yummy, service is great and prices are fair.
 I love that they serve the food on mismatched china and the case of desserts definitely sets the stage before you even sit down.
 I can’t tell you enough how much I love this place, I had a berry crumble and cream tea and Matt had a chocolate tarte and a latte.
 Cream tea was and will be forevermore I get everywhere in Ireland and England.
 Also, I was limiting my caffeine during pregnancy and I found caffeine free tea just about everywhere we went.

 The Book of Kells